ricarosio/CoMMa/README.md

 # Acknowledgements

-Riccardo Arosio (University College Cork) and Joana Gafeira (Kelpie Geoscience) conceived the original idea of the new ArcGIS Pro based on a previous toolbox created by Joana Gafeira, the BGS Seabed Mapping Toolbox (Gafeira, J., 2017).
+Riccardo Arosio (British Geological Survey) and Joana Gafeira (Kelpie Geoscience) conceived the original idea of the new ArcGIS Pro based on a previous toolbox created by Joana Gafeira, the BGS Seabed Mapping Toolbox (Gafeira, J., 2017).
 Riccardo Arosio wrote the Python scripts while Joana Gafeira and Laurence De Clippele performed extensive testing.

 The tools development was mainly funded by INFOMAR through the Irish Marine Institute’s research grant PDOC 19/08/03.
 The British Geological Survey and EU H2020/iAtlantic have also supported the creation of the toolbox.